Imran4424/iOS-InterviewQuestions/Swift.md

 ##### Loss of Abstraction (The "Existential" Problem)

-You cannot declare a simple variable of that protocol type.
+We cannot declare a simple variable of that protocol type.

 ```swift
 // this will not compile